Cocoa Value Chain Market Size

 To understand key trends, Download Sample Report

-Concentration in the Global Cocoa Bean Value Chain
+Concentration in the Global Cocoa Beans Value Chain

+On the production side, the Ivory Coast and Ghana dominate the market together, accounting for more than 60% of the production.
+Any supply chain disruptions in these countries could lead to major cocoa shortages.
 The complexity of the cocoa market is characterized by corporations’ ease of access to resources and achieving economies of scale.
 This has led to increased vertical and horizontal integration in the industry.
 As a result, a limited number of large trading and processing companies control a significant share of global and local cocoa markets.
-The three biggest cocoa trading and processing companies Berry Callebaut, Cargill, and ADM traded about 50 to 60 percent of the world’s cocoa production in 2015.
-In terms of cocoa processing, four transnational corporations control more than 60 percent of world cocoa grindings.

 To understand geography trends, Download Sample Report